F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-policybuildersingle.rst

 |

-Log on to your BIG-IP UI and associate the Advanced WAF Policy **scenario5** to the Virtual Server **scenario5.vs**.
+Log on to your F5 BIG-IP UI and associate the Advanced WAF Policy **scenario5** to the Virtual Server **scenario5.vs**.

 ..
 Note:: The Virtual Server and the whole application service can be automated using the BIG-IP provider with the AS3 or FAST resources.

-:guilabel:`Security > Application Security : Policy Building : Learning and Blocking Settings`

 Simulate a WAF Policy workflow
 ------------------------------

-Change the Policy Builder process (For testing and demo purpose only):
+Change the Policy Builder process (for testing and demo purpose only):
 ``````````````````````````````````````````````````````````````````````

 1. Go to the DVWA WAF Policy on your BIG-IP TMUI (if you are using UDF, the WAF policy is called scenario5 and is located under the Common partition.
-2. In the Learning and blocking Settings (:guilabel:`Security > Application Security : Policy Building : Learning and Blocking Settings`), at the very bottom of the page, go on the :guilabel:`Loosen Policy` settings in the Advanced view of the :guilabel:`Policy Building Process`.
+2. In the :guilabel:`Learning and blocking Settings` (:guilabel:`Security > Application Security : Policy Building : Learning and Blocking Settings`), at the very bottom of the page, go on the :guilabel:`Loosen Policy` settings in the Advanced view of the :guilabel:`Policy Building Process`.
 3. Change the :guilabel:`different sources, spread out over a time period of at least` value from :guilabel:`10` to :guilabel:`1` so the policy builder generates learning suggestions more rapidly.

 Browse the Vulnerable Application
 `````````````````````````````````
-Now browse the DVWA web application through the Advanced WAF Virtual Server.
-The credentials to log in to DVWA is admin/password.
+Now browse the DVWA web application through the F5 BIG-IP Advanced WAF Virtual Server.
+The credentials to log in to DVWA are admin/password.

 1. Go on the :guilabel:`DVWA Security` menu and change the level to :guilabel:`Low` then :guilabel:`Submit`.
 2. Browse the DVWA website by clicking into any menus.